TheBrownLab/phylofisher-pages/pages/utilites/genetic_code_examiner.md

         width="100%"
         class="center"/>
     <figcaption>
-        Figure 8: Plot produced by genetic_code_examiner.py.
+        <b>Figure 8:</b> Plot produced by `genetic_code_examiner.py`.
 The y-axis shows the number of taxa from the database with the amino acid labeled on the x-axis conserved for a given site and the input taxon has the codon in the title at the same site.
 This plot provides evidence that the codon UAA that acts as a stop codon (*) in the standard nuclear genetic code has been reassigned to code for the amino acid glutamine (Q) in the nuclear genome of <i>Tetrahymena thermophila</i>.
     </figcaption>
 </figure>